1031 Exchange New York - New York 1031 Exchange Experts

 The amount that can be deferred through the 1031 exchange.
 This is your net proceeds minus any boot.

-Important: This calculator provides educational estimates only.
+This calculator provides educational estimates only.
 Actual tax liability depends on your specific situation, filing status, deductions, depreciation recapture, and other factors.
 Transfer taxes (NYC RPTT, NYS transfer tax) are separate from income taxes and still apply in a 1031 exchange.
 Always consult with a qualified tax advisor, CPA, and attorney before making exchange decisions.